2 Quickstart

 2.1 Init

-First, we must initialize Wolframite and connect it to a Wolfram kernel, which will perform the computations.
+Before we do anything else, we must initialize Wolframite and connect it to a Wolfram kernel, which will perform the computations:

 If you get an error then please refer to the Wolframite README for further instructions.
 Your Wolfram installation is probably just in an unusual place and so you will have to provide the correct path.